 Where Do Redcaps Hang Out?

 According to 19th-century folklorist William Henderson, redcaps live in the string of ruined castles stretching along the border between England and Scotland (1879: 253).
 They favour the castles that saw violent or tyrannical events—which in many ways should be most of them.
-Some believe his name comes from his tendency to soak his cap in fresh blood, hence his alternative name, Bloody Cap.
+Some believe the redcap’s name comes from his tendency to soak his cap in fresh blood, hence his alternative name, Bloody Cap.

 Henderson even describes them: “He is depicted as a short thickset old man, with long prominent teeth, skinny fingers armed with talons like eagles, large eyes of a fiery-red colour, grisly hair streaming down his shoulders, iron boots, a pikestaff in his left hand, and a red cap on his head” (1879: 253).

-He would throw stones at anyone who tried to shelter in one of his castles, and where possible he killed them.
+The redcap would throw stones at anyone who tried to shelter in one of his castles, and where possible he killed them.
 He dipped his cap in their blood to keep the blood fresh.
-Despite their iron boots, you’d be hard-pressed to outrun one.

 Other Redcaps in Folklore